ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 explore two simple examples so that we have something to anchor us for the remainder of the tutorial.

-In the ansatz design section we learn about the different ways ansatze are designed.
+In the ansatz design section we learn about the different ways ansätze are designed.
 We will explore some of the challenges that occur with particular choices of different designs.